BCG-X-Official/facet/README.rst

 Model Simulation
 ~~~~~~~~~~~~~~~~

-Taking the `BMI` feature as an example, we do the following for the simulation:
+Taking the `BMI` feature as an example of an important and highly independent feature,
+we do the following for the simulation:

 - We use FACET's `ContinuousRangePartitioner` to split the range of observed values of
   `BMI` into intervals of equal size.
-Each partition is represented by the central
+Each partition is represented by the central value
-    value of that partition.
+  of that partition.
 - For each partition, the simulator creates an artificial copy of the original sample
-    assuming the variable to be simulated has the same value across all observations -
+  assuming the variable to be simulated has the same value across all observations –
   which is the value representing the partition.
 Using the best `LearnerCrossfit`
   acquired from the ranker, the simulator now re-predicts all targets using the models
   trained for all folds and determines the average uplift of the target variable
   resulting from this.
 - The FACET `SimulationDrawer` allows us to visualise the result; both in a
-    matplotlib and a plain-text style.
+  *matplotlib* and a plain-text style.

 Finally, because FACET can use bootstrap cross validation, we can create a crossfit
-from our previous `LearnerRanker` best model to perform the simulation so we can
+from our previous `LearnerRanker` best model to perform the simulation, so we can
 quantify the uncertainty by using bootstrap confidence intervals.

 .. code-block:: Python